 Kentucky parents charged with locking son, 4, in room with urine and feces

-A man in woman in Kentucky were charged last week with criminal abuse, unlawful imprisonment and wanton endangerment, after their 4-year-old son was found in “unlivable conditions” — with urine and feces in his room, investigators said.
+A man and woman in Kentucky were charged last week with criminal abuse, unlawful imprisonment and wanton endangerment, after their 4-year-old son was found in “unlivable conditions” — with urine and feces in his room, investigators said.

 According to the arrest citation from The Knox County Sheriff’s Office, the son of 23-year-old Nickalas Jorgenson and 23-year-old Natasha McBee told deputies and social services that they would lock him in his room for punishment from 15 to 20 minutes.